jpravetz/aurelia-resource-index/README.md

 ## Configure

-If you create a gulp task for this module, I recommend you configure the module using aurelia.json as shown here.
+If you create a gulp task for this module, it is recommended you configure the module using aurelia.json as shown here.

 Add the following entry for use with requirejs